Search here to quickly find information you're looking for.

 Chocolate And War

-Your favorite candy has been going to war for years.
-It's served as a survival ration, a treat, and a way to win over the locals.
-But not always.
+Your favorite candy has been going to war for hundreds of years.
+It has served as a survival ration, a treat, and a way to win over the locals.

 Sometimes it's been used for more sinister purposes.
 These weird facts expose some of the worst.